AM2R-Community-Developers/AM2R-Community-Updates/README.md

 1. Download everything from the requirements section above.
 2. Download and extract [this repository](https://github.com/AM2R-Community-Developers/AM2R-Community-Updates/archive/refs/heads/main.zip) somewhere.
 3. Go to where you have your AM2Rlauncher located, then into the `Profiles` folder, and after that the `Community Updates (Latest)`.
-Place the `AM2R.exe` file from there into the project directory.
+Place the `data.win` file from there into the project directory.
 ![https://cdn.discordapp.com/attachments/509717926807601182/841708939980570655/unknown.png](https://cdn.discordapp.com/attachments/509717926807601182/841708939980570655/unknown.png)
 4. Drag the `AM2R.exe` file onto the GmxDataSync executable.
 If everything is correct, this will populate the project  with art/audio assets from the binary.
 ![https://cdn.discordapp.com/attachments/509717926807601182/841709919542706176/unknown.png](https://cdn.discordapp.com/attachments/509717926807601182/841709919542706176/unknown.png)